 Ticagrelor is usually given together with low-dose aspirin.
 Carefully follow your doctor's dosing instructions.
 Using too much aspirin can make ticagrelor less effective.

 Ticagrelor may also be used for purposes not listed in this medication guide.

-You may need to stop using ticagrelor for at least 5 days before having surgery or dental work, to prevent excessive bleeding.
 Do not stop taking ticagrelor without first talking to your doctor, even if you have signs of bleeding.
 Stopping ticagrelor may increase your risk of a heart attack or stroke.

-any active bleeding;
+any active bleeding; or

 a history of bleeding in the brain (such as from a head injury).

-a recent surgery or bleeding injury;
+a surgery or bleeding injury;

-FDA pregnancy category C. It is not known whether ticagrelor will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether this medicine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.